coltondane/README-generator/Develop/README.md

 - [License](#license)
 - [Questions?](#questions)
 ## Installation
-    Naviagte to the root folder and npm i, then run npm run develop if using this application through GitHub
+    all the user must do to run this is clone the repo, run npm i, then run node script.js
 ## Usage
-    This application functions a personal user library, allowing the user to search, save, and remove book from their account library
+    this application is very simple to use, all the user has to do is enter the name of a city, or click on their search history elements to make the application run.
 ## Contributions
-    George Yoo in assistance
+    N/A
 ## Tests
     N/A
 ## License